 5. Adobe InDesign

-If your agency already uses Adobe Creative Suite, then InDesign is an excellent choice for your customer journey mapping.
+If your agency already uses Adobe Creative Suite, then InDesign is an excellent choice for creating a customer journey map.

 From customizable colors to utilizing unique shapes, this platform is a powerful one.
 Like other Adobe Creative Suite platforms, InDesign has many advanced capabilities.